Simeon Ivanov (racing driver): Formula Renault 2.0

-After completing tests for CO2 Racing and Prema Powerteam during the winter season, Simeon Ivanov finally signed a contract with BVM Minardi to race a complete 2007 season in Formula Renault 2.0 Italian Championship and 3 races in Formula Renault 2.0 European Championship.
+After completing tests for CO2 Racing and Prema Powerteam during the winter season, Ivanov finally signed a contract with BVM Minardi to race a complete 2007 season in Formula Renault 2.0 Italian Championship and three races in Formula Renault 2.0 European Championship.

 Formula Renault 3.5

-After the end of the 2007 season, Simeon Ivanov signed a contract with Prema Powerteam to take part in the World Series by Renault official testing days at the Circuit Paul Ricard.
+After the end of the 2007 season, Ivanov signed a contract with Prema Powerteam to take part in the World Series by Renault official testing days at the Circuit Paul Ricard.

-After the tests in Paul Ricard, Simeon decided to put an end on his racing career.
+After the tests in Paul Ricard, Ivanov decided to put an end on his racing career.
 He moved on to complete a Business Management degree from Kingston University London.

 Personal life

 Ivanov married Teodora Burgazlieva in 2017.
 They have two children: Ryan and Emma.